sonofbossman/sonofbossman/README.md

 ### 👨‍💻 About Me
 I'm an aspiring software engineer with a solid foundation in banking and financial technology.
 I currently serve as an Application Manager, where I manage core Bankworld ATM application and monitoring systems, deploy critical software updates, and troubleshoot infrastructure issues to support 3,000+ terminals.

 My journey into software engineering began with a curiosity for how things work behind the scenes.
-Working with banking applications exposed me to the complexities of backend systems, sparking a passion that led me to explore Node.js, Express, MongoDB, and MySQL.
+Working with banking applications exposed me to the complexities of backend systems, sparking a passion that led me to explore Node.js, Express, Django, MongoDB, and MySQL.

 ### 🚀 My Vision
 I aim to become a leading engineer building secure, scalable, and high-availability applications that power financial services and digital transformation in Africa and beyond.